10 Tips to Help Turn Your Blog Posts into an eBook

 Of those strategies, the one I like most is the eBook variety.
 Taking a blog post and expanding upon it to make an eBook is a great way to add value that your most engaged users can claim.
 It also allows you to harvest emails, introduce more calls to action, and (most importantly) leverage content you've already created for additional value.

-eBook Download Form
+Ebook Download Form

 Of course, if you've ever sat down and looked at a 2,000+ word blog post and wondered how in the heck you're going to turn it into a 5,000-word or longer eBook, well, you know how tricky it can be.
 That's why I've put together my tips for doing it.